 Exercises to Fight Eyestrain

-Doctors say that eyestrain is an inevitable part of aging.
-However, if you pay attention to the name, eyestrain, you can also think of it as more than an unavoidable disease, but also an imbalance caused by working too hard.
+Fight eyestrain, everyone says.
+Yet doctors say that eyestrain is an inevitable part of aging.
+However, if you pay attention to the name, eyestrain, you can also think of it as more than an unavoidable disease.
+Eyestrain can be imbalance caused by working too hard.

-You can also help relax your entire face if you spend a minute doing all kinds of facial expressions, whatever comes to mind, trying to move all the parts of your face: lips, jaw, tongue, cheeks, eyes, eyebrows, eyelids, nose, etc.
+You can also help relax your entire face if you spend a minute doing all kinds of facial expressions.
+Try and move it as much as you can, engaging your whole face: lips, jaw, tongue, cheeks, eyes, eyebrows, eyelids, nose, etc.

 Then, rest for a few seconds before continuing and breath deeply.
 In addition to fighting eyestrain, this is also a good exercise to keep your face young.

 Patting is one of the nicest exercises there is.
-To do this, rub your hands together to get them warm, especially if they are cold, and put the palms of your hands on your closed eyes.
+To do this, rub your hands together to get them warm, especially if they are cold.
+Then, put the palms of your hands on your closed eyes.

 Also, if you have dry eyes, blink many times in a row and lastly, tightly close your eyes to relax them.

-It simply consists in closing your eyes and being conscious of the pressure of your eyelids and even your eyeballs.
-At first, it will seem like they are relaxed, but if you concentrate, you will see that when you tighten your eyelids, the eyeball does not rest in the space, that your cheekbones are raised, your eyebrows and forehead tightened, etc.
+Nevertheless, as you concentrate, you will slowly realize that when you tighten your eyelids, the eyeball does not rest in the space, that your cheekbones are raised, your eyebrows and forehead tightened, etc.

 The first few times, you can also take advantage of alternating relaxation with the tension you cause that we mentioned previously (tightly close your eyes for a couple of seconds and relax, etc.)